rust-lang/book/second-edition/nostarch/chapter16.md

 Listing 16-9: Attempting to use `val` after we have sent it down the channel

-Here, we try to print out `val` after we've sent it down the channel via `tx.send`.
-This is a bad idea: once we've sent the value to another thread, that thread could modify it or drop it before we try to use the value again.
+Here, we try to print out `val` after we’ve sent it down the channel via `tx.send`.
+This is a bad idea: once we’ve sent the value to another thread, that thread could modify it or drop it before we try to use the value again.
 This could cause errors or unexpected results due to inconsistent or nonexistent data.